fndvit/mds-udg-viz-i-dgcp-hackathon-23/models/README.md

-# Model predictions — or summaries
+# Model predictions — and / or summaries